 - Conic Hill: a small hill near Balmaha on the eastern shore of Loch Lomond.
 The trail is part of the West Highland Way and takes 2-3 hours in total.

 - Ben A’an: a short, but steep ascent leads up this “mountain in miniature”.
 What it doesn’t have in elevation, it makes up in sweeping views over Loch Katrine from the top.
 Plan 3-4 hours.

-- Arrochar Alps: a mountain range north of Arrochar.
-Prominent peaks include The Boccler (Ben Arthur), Beinn Ime, Beinn Narnain and Ben Vorlich, but there are also many easier walks in the area.
+- Arrochar Alps from Arrochar: a mountain range north of Arrochar.
+Prominent peaks include The Cobbler (Ben Arthur – not a Munro), Beinn Ime, Beinn Narnain and Ben Vorlich, but there are also many easier walks in the area.